npi-ai/npi/README.md

 #### Setting Up NPi Server

 > [!TIP]
-> Don't have installed Docker?
-Follow the official [Docker Installation Guide](https://docs.docker.com/get-docker/) to install Docker on your system.
+> If Docker is not yet installed on your system, refer to the [Docker Installation Guide](https://docs.docker.com/get-docker/) for setup instructions.

 Replace `YOUR_OAI_KEY` with your actual OpenAI API Key, then execute: